RenanMsV/landing_rate/README.md

 --addon="C:\Users\USERNAME\Documents\FlightGear\Addons\landing_rate"

+Remember to replace USERNAME with your OS username.
 Note that this command line must have the correct path to the landing_rate folder.
 Do not know how to set command lines?
 Check here: http://wiki.flightgear.org/Command_line